Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Online Demonstration

 We used a Tonxy X1 desktop 3D with the following specifications.
 Printer size:$220\times 220 \times 250 mm$, build area: $150\times 150 \times 150 mm$, MK10 extruder diameter: 1.75mm, nozzle diameter: 0.4mm, engraving accuracy: 0.1mm, filament material: 1.75mm polylactic acid (PLA).
 The physical 3D model can be transmitted from a computer to the printer or directly stored in minor SD card mounted on the printer.

-The sampling frequency of the Emotiv headset is 128 Hz which indicates it can collect 128 sampling point each second.
+The sampling frequency of the Emotiv headset is 128 Hz which indicates it can collect 128 sampling points each second.
 The pre-trained recognition model requires each sample with 14 sampling point and each sampling point corresponds to a classification output.
-To achieve steadiness and reliability, the server will maintains a window of the last 10 classification output and a count of how many times each of the 4 objects has been recognized.
-The server will send the target to the client 2 only if one specific target appears more than 6 times in this window.
-In this situation, the classification is higher than 90\% although the latency is increased to about 2 sec which includes data collection time (1.1 sec), recognition time (0.47 sec), transmission time, etc.
+To achieve steadiness and reliability, the server will maintain a window of the last 10 classification output and a count of how many times each of the 4 objects has been recognized.
+The server will send the target to the client 2 only if one specific target appears more than 6 times in this window. \red{There are two subjects participate in the online demonstration.
+Each subject is tested over 12 trails (3 trails for each object) and we report the average performance.
+The online system achieves a recognition accuracy of 83.3\% although the latency is increased to about $2$ sec which includes data collection time ($1.1$ sec), recognition time ($0.47$ sec), transmission time, etc. }